STEM Summer Research Experience for Undergraduates

 Dr. Dao Nguyen (Department of Mathematics)

-Wednesdays (11am–noon): For the first 8 weeks, the students will give presentations on literature STEM related topics in a journal club setting.
-During the last 2 weeks, the students will give a 15-minute presentation on the research they have been conducting in the program.
+Wednesdays (11am–noon): For the first 9 weeks, the students will give presentations on literature STEM-related topics in a journal club setting.
+During the last week, the students will give a 15-minute presentation on the research they have been conducting in the program.
 The effectiveness of individual presentations will be evaluated each week, and feedback will be provided to each student.

 Fridays (11am–noon): The students will interact with and get to know one another and faculty from the program and, when appropriate, gain career assistance, in a networking setting.
 Refreshments will be provided.
 There will be a welcoming event and a pizza bowl at Premier Lanes in Oxford, MS in the first week of the program and another major social event, such as a gathering lunch with the faculty, during the program.
 On the last Friday of the program, the students will have a pizza party.